• Skip to primary navigation

 Is that what learning should look like?

-Deschooling is the time where you have the freedom to figure that out for yourself.
-It’s a time where you, as the parent, can think about your personal philosophies on teaching and learning.
-And it’s the time where your children are free to explore their own interests and passions without forced learning activities or arbitrary schedules.
+Deschooling is the time when you have the freedom to figure that out for yourself.
+It’s a time when you, as the parent, can think about your personal philosophies on teaching and learning.
+And it’s the time when your children are free to explore their own interests and passions without forced learning activities or arbitrary schedules.

 This process will take some time, and the longer your kids were in school, the longer it will probably take you to reach a comfy point in your homeschool experience.